Virtual Conversation | November 18, 2025

 November 18 2025, 3:30 p.m.
 EST

-As we celebrate International Education Week, hear from young leaders who led projects this summer in Brazil, Ghana, India, Kenya, & Rwanda.
+As we celebrated International Education Week, we heard from young leaders who led projects this summer in Brazil, Ghana, India, Kenya, & Rwanda.

 “Eighty years ago, from the ashes of war, the world planted a seed of hope.
 One Charter, one vision, one promise: that peace is possible when humanity stands together.”